-For DKM, if the target system is configured for disk, FTP or NFS access, simply enter the following command on the target shell:
+For DKM, simply enter the following command on the target shell:

-'''

 -> ld < filename

-'''

 Here, filename is the complete filename of the created application.

 The main entry point address for an application built with the Jamaica Builder has the symbolic names "jvm" and "jvm_destination", where destination is either the name set via the Builder option destination or the name of the main class.
 For example, in the VxWorks target shell the HelloWorld application may be started with these commands: